-Blue Martini is a Latin themed bar/lounge located in Town Square.
-It’s extremely popular and open 7 nights a week.
-There is typically a cover charge of $5-$10 and happy hour specials everyday from 4-8 pm.
+Blue Martini is a Latin-themed bar/lounge located in Town Square.
+It’s extremely popular and is open 7 nights a week.
+There is typically a cover charge of $5-$10 and happy hour specials every day from 4-8 pm.

-First Friday is a community arts and music festival located in downtown Las Vegas, just north of the strip.
+First Friday is a community art and music festival located in downtown Las Vegas, just north of the strip.
 The festival is held on the first Friday of every month from 5-11 pm.
 It’s free and extremely popular for locals, with thousands in attendance.
-First Friday features live entertainment, food trucks and local art.
+First Friday features live entertainment, food trucks, and local art.

 How to reserve bottle service at Las Vegas nightclubs?
 The simplest way to reserve bottle service in Las Vegas is to contact a VIP host.
 VIP hosts work directly for the club and handle all bottle service reservations.
 You can contact us here, and we’ll put you in touch with a VIP host at the club of your choice.